-Using GIS data processing techniques (see Section 4.2), the structure density, flame length, and rate of spread maps were merged to identify areas that have very high structure density, flame lengths, and rate of spread.
-Figure 19 of the CWPP shows the composite map for the extreme Diablo wind conditions scenario, dark red and red show areas of very high to high population density, flame length, and rate of spread.
-Again, note that under the extreme Diablo wind conditions scenario, much more of the county area is located in these very high to high condition areas compared to thepeak fire season scenario shown in Figure 19.
+The extreme Diablo wind conditions modeling scenario is based on the fuel moisture and weather data shown in Table 10.
+Again, using GIS data processing techniques, the structure density, flame length, and rate of spread maps were merged to identify areas that have very high structure density, flame lengths, and rate of spread.
+Figure 12 shows the composite map for the extreme Diablo wind conditions scenario, dark red and red show areas of very high to high population density, flame length, and rate of spread.
+Again, note that under the extreme Diablo wind conditions scenario, much more of the county area is in these very high to high condition areas compared to the peak fire season scenario shown in the previous composite maps.